Delayed sleep phase

 Symptoms

-People with delayed sleep phase fall asleep and wake later than they want and later than usual sleep and wake times.
+Symptoms of delayed sleep phase include falling asleep and waking up later than usual.
 Sleep and wake times are delayed at least two hours and may be delayed up to 3 to 6 hours.
-People with delayed sleep phase may regularly go to sleep at 3 a.m. and wake at 10 a.m., for example.
+For example, people with delayed sleep phase may regularly go to sleep at 3 a.m. and wake at 10 a.m.

 • Not being able to fall asleep at a typical bedtime, known as insomnia.